vitali-fedulov/imagehash2/README.md

 # Fast similar image search with Go (LATEST version)

-**Resized and near-duplicate image search for very large image collections** (thousands, millions, and more).
+Resized and near-duplicate image search **for large image collections** (thousands, millions, and more).
 The package generates 'real' hashes to be used in hash-tables, and consumes very little memory.
-It is recommended to cross-check the similarity result with more precise [images4](https://github.com/vitali-fedulov/images4) package.
+It is recommended to cross-check the similarity result with more precise (but slow) [images4](https://github.com/vitali-fedulov/images4) package.

 [Demo](https://vitali-fedulov.github.io/similar.pictures/) (a usage scenario for image similarity search).